-16.1 C

 My husband and I have been fascinated with the history in Upper New York State, since travelling to the Finger Lakes a few years ago.
 Historic movements percolated there, such as abolition of slavery and women’s rights, due to the Erie Canal.

 We started our waterway exploration in Brockport, about an hour east of Buffalo.
-Outside the welcome center a banner proudly proclaimed 2025 the Erie Canal’s bicentennial. maps and guide publications outlining what we could encounter on our way to Rochester.
+Outside the welcome center a banner proudly proclaimed 2025 the Erie Canal’s bicentennial.
+Inside, we found maps and guide publications outlining what we could encounter on our way to Rochester.

 The Erie Canal is 339 miles long, running from Buffalo to Albany, hitting Rochester, Utica, and Syracuse on the way.
 It also flows past a myriad of picturesque hamlets and villages that once jostled with canal traffic.
 That’s what we were most interested in.